spiermar/getvector.io/_posts/2016-06-01-whats-new-in-vector.md

 categories: blog release
 ---

-Today, we’re excited to introduce a new release of Vector.
+Today, we're excited to introduce a new release of Vector, our instance performance analysis tool.
 This one is a little bigger than our usual releases, and includes a few new features.
 That's why we're bumping the minor version number from 1.0.x to 1.1.x.
 It also took a bit longer and included more changes, and that was mainly because some of the new features required multiple new components working together to be truly useful for users.

 Here's a quick summary of what's new and improved.